An ACT Government Website

 2. Aquifers in soils and sediments around rivers (alluvium aquifers)

-Both types of aquifers are relatively shallow and can support special ecosystems that rely on groundwater.
-In the ACT the only recognised groundwater-dependent ecosystems are small, unregulated streams that mainly get their water from local groundwater discharge.
-Groundwater from both types of aquifers eventually flows into streams.
-Environmental flow guidelines limit how much groundwater can be taken out to make sure that it doesn't harm the plants and animals living in the streams.
+Both types of aquifers can be fairly shallow and support special ecosystems that depend on groundwater.
+In the ACT, the only known groundwater‑dependent ecosystems are small streams that are not regulated and mostly get their water from nearby groundwater.
+Groundwater from both aquifer types eventually flows into these streams.
+Environmental flow guidelines set limits on how much groundwater can be safely taken.

 Potable water